yuekaizhang/dynamo/benchmarks/data_generator/README.md

 **Hash ID Generation:** Each new hash ID is the next consecutive integer after the last one used.
 Two `hash_ids` sharing the same integers represents the prefix overlap.
 To generate these increasing hash IDs from a list of texts, we provide the `texts_to_hashes` function in `hasher.py`.

+> [!note]The `hashes_to_texts` function can then be used to generate back random texts from these hash IDs sampling from Lorem Ipsum.

 **Timestamp:** The arrival time (in milliseconds) of the request since the first request, which can be the same for multiple requests arriving simultaneously.

 **Block Size and Hash IDs:** In this example, the `block_size` (the page size of the KV cache) is assumed to be 512.
 The length of the `hash_ids` array equals `input_length // block_size`.

+A general workflow can use `texts_to_hashes` to convert texts to hashes, then use `datagen synthesize` to generate new hashes, then use `hashes_to_texts` to convert them back to random texts.

 ## Prefix Analyzer